-Avonté Campinha-Bacote, Esq. – Attorney Avonté Campinha-Bacote is an associate of Transcultural C.A.R.E.’s legal counsel.
-He received his law degree from The Ohio State University Moritz College of Law and received his BA in Economics and Spanish from Denison University.
-He focuses his practice on all types of civil litigation, including entertainment law, civil rights, and disability rights.
-Prior to forming Campinha Bacote LLC, he served as general counsel for Transcultural C.A.R.E.
-Associates.
-Previous to that position he worked at Thompson Hine LLP, one of the nation’s largest law firms.
-During his legal career, Mr. Avonté Campinha-Bacote has been fortunate enough to work with several celebrities, as well as having the honor of being selected to serve on President Barack Obama’s 2008 Ohio Legal Team.
-He is also fluent in Spanish, and his law firm frequently advocates for the Hispanic community in all types of matters.
-He has been a lecturer on several topics, both legal and healthcare related, including a recent presentation titled “Legal Ramifications of Cultural Conflicts in Clinical Practice” at Norton Healthcare in Louisville, Kentucky.
-In addition, Mr. Avonté Campinha-Bacote has published in the area of cultural competence in health law, with his most current publication entitled “Extending a Model of Cultural Competence in Healthcare Delivery to the Field of Health Law,” which appears in the Journal of Nursing Law.
+Avonté Campinha-Bacote, Esq. – Avonté Campinha-Bacote is an associate of Transcultural C.A.R.E. and also serves as its legal counsel.
+He received his law degree from The Ohio State University Moritz College of Law and received a BA in Economics and Spanish from Denison University.
+Avonté has been a lecturer on several topics, both legal and healthcare related, including a presentation titled “Legal Ramifications of Cultural Conflicts in Clinical Practice” at Norton Healthcare in Louisville, Kentucky.
+In addition, Avonté has published in the area of cultural competence in health law, with his most current publication entitled “Extending a Model of Cultural Competence in Healthcare Delivery to the Field of Health Law,” which appears in the Journal of Nursing Law.
+Contact: email@example.com

-Darius Campinha-Bacote, PsyD., HSP, CGP – Dr. Darius Campinha-Bacote is a licensed psychologist at the Dallas County Juvenile Detention Center, where he is a functional family therapist and program supervisor for the Functional Family Therapy (FFT) Program.
+Darius Campinha-Bacote, PsyD., HSP - Dr. Darius Campinha-Bacote is a licensed clinical psychologist at the Dallas County Juvenile Detention Center, where he is a functional family therapist and program supervisor for the Functional Family Therapy (FFT) program.
 In this role, he works with youth and their families who come from underprivileged backgrounds.
 Dr. Darius Campinha-Bacote also has a private practice located in Ft.
 Worth, where he focuses on individual, couples, and family therapies, in addition to conducting evaluations for veterans.
-He received his BA in Psychology, double minoring in Social work and Women’s Studies from the University of Dayton, and both his master’s (PsyM) and doctorate (PsyD) from Wright State University School of Professional Psychology (SOPP).
-Dr. Darius Campinha-Bacote completed an APA accredited Internship at La Frontera Center in Tucson, Arizona, where he counseled high-risk minority youth who were transitioning to adulthood.
-In addition, he completed a two-year Postdoctoral Fellowship at the Dallas County Juvenile Detention Center where he co-facilitated groups and provided individual therapy.
-Dr. Darius Campinha-Bacote has served as the Cultural and Linguistic Competency Coordinator for a Substance Abuse and Mental Health Services Administration (SAMHA) grant in which he partnered with youth and adults to coordinate culturally competent policies designed to ensure culturally-specific interventions for transitional-aged youth from diverse ethnic and cultural background.
+He received his BA in Psychology, double minoring in Social Work and Women’s Studies from the University of Dayton, and both his master’s (PsyM) and doctorate (PsyD) from Wright State University School of Professional Psychology (SOPP).
+Dr. Darius Campinha-Bacote completed an American Psychological Association (APA) accredited Internship at La Frontera Center in Tucson, Arizona, where he counseled historically underserved youth who were transitioning to adulthood.
+In addition, he completed a two-year Postdoctoral Fellowship at the Dallas County Juvenile Detention Center, where he co-facilitated groups and provided individual therapy.
+Dr. Darius Campinha-Bacote has served as the Cultural and Linguistic Competency Coordinator for a Substance Abuse and Mental Health Services Administration (SAMHSA) grant in which he partnered with youth and adults to coordinate culturally competent policies designed to ensure culturally-specific interventions for transitional-aged youth from diverse ethnic and cultural background.
 He is credentialed as a Health Service Psychologist (HSP).
 As a certified trauma therapist in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), he views his clients through a nonpathological lens.
 Dr. Darius Campinha-Bacote is the author of several publications, including the chapter, “The Impact of Religious/Spiritual Beliefs on Survivors of Traumatic Events” in the textbook Spirituality and Psychotherapy.
 Contact: email@example.com

-Rebecca C. Lee, PhD, RN, PHCNS-BC, CTN-A – Dr. Lee is an Associate Professor in the University of Cincinnati College of Nursing and Director of the RN-BSN Online program.
+Rebecca C. Lee, PhD, MSN, RN, PHCNS-BC, CTN-A – Dr. Lee is an Associate Professor in the University of Cincinnati (UC) College of Nursing and Director of the RN-BSN Online program.
 She holds advanced certification as a Public Health Clinical Nurse Specialist and Advanced Transcultural Nurse.
 In 2012, she was inducted as a Transcultural Scholar by the Transcultural Nursing Society.
-She received her B.S. in Microbiology from Virginia Tech and her A.D.N. from Raymond Walters College of the University of Cincinnati.
-She went on to earn her B.S.N., M.S.N. in Community/Public Health Nursing, and Ph.D. in Nursing Research, all from the University of Cincinnati.
-Dr. Lee has delivered numerous presentations at local, regional, national, and international venues, and published articles and book chapters on topics such as Appalachian culture, family homelessness, health disparities, diversity, transcultural health care, and interprofessional education.
-She serves on the Board of Directors of the Transcultural Nursing Society and is an active member of the National Healthcare for the Homeless Research Council.
-Dr. Lee has partnered with various community groups to conduct extramurally funded research projects in the areas of family homelessness, infant mortality, end-of-life care of dying children and their families, self-management of chronic disease, and immunization in at-risk communities.
-Based on her research and practice experiences, and using the social determinants of health as a framework, Dr. Lee has developed a course to promote the cultural competence of undergraduate and graduate students across the University of Cincinnati.
+She received her B.S. in Microbiology from Virginia Tech and her A.D.N. from Raymond Walters College of UC.
+She went on to earn her B.S.N., M.S.N. in Community/Public Health Nursing, and Ph.D. in Nursing Research, all from UC.
+Dr. Lee has delivered numerous national and international presentations and has published articles and book chapters on topics such as Appalachian culture, family homelessness, health disparities, diversity, and transcultural health care.
+Dr. Lee serves on the Board of Directors of the Transcultural Nursing Society and is currently chairing a Transcultural Nursing Course Development Committee.
+Her long-term research goals are to promote the health of vulnerable populations through the development of culturally congruent and culturally sensitive interventions that support resilience, health, and well-being.
+Based on her research and practice experiences and using the social determinants of health as a framework, Dr. Lee has developed an online course to promote the cultural competence of undergraduate and graduate students across the University of Cincinnati.
 The course, entitled Health Issues of Vulnerable & Marginalized Populations, includes both undergraduate and graduate students from diverse disciplines such as nursing, pharmacy, social work, medicine, law, and public health.
 In partnership with the University of Cincinnati School of Pharmacy, Dr. Lee has also developed a Certificate in the Care of Underserved Populations that will bring together students from the disciplines of nursing and pharmacy to engage in interprofessional learning that equips them with the skills needed to deliver culturally competent care to members of vulnerable and marginalized groups.Contact: firstname.lastname@example.org